marchampson/ai-engineering-blog/content/posts/the-multi-agent-conundrum.md

 # The Multi-Agent Conundrum

-Multi-agent systems are gaining traction as a way to improve AI task performance by dividing responsibilities between specialized roles.
-In this tutorial, we’ll build a web-based assistant using [CrewAI](https://crewai.com) and [OpenAI](https://openai.com), wrapped in a [Streamlit](https://streamlit.io/) interface.
-We'll compare single-agent vs multi-agent outputs, measure token usage and cost.
-Finally, we'll generate markdown reports for export.
-If you're experimenting with LLM-powered workflows, hopefully you'll gain some insights from this post.
+Multi-agent systems are growing in popularity as a way to improve AI task performance by dividing responsibilities between specialised roles.
+In this tutorial, you'll build a web-based assistant using [CrewAI](https://docs.crewai.com/) and OpenAI, wrapped in a Streamlit interface.
+You'll compare single-agent vs multi-agent outputs, measure token usage and cost, and generate markdown reports for easy export.
+This post is designed to be practical and modular—ideal for anyone experimenting with LLM-powered workflows.
+Let’s get started.

 ---